Vietnam.vn - Nền tảng quảng bá Việt Nam

 But this figure will increase to 19.5 m if global warming continues at the current rate.

-"With nearly 700 million people living in coastal areas and potential damage from sea level rise running into trillions of dollars by the end of this century, understanding the domino effect of Antarctic ice loss is of paramount importance," the study authors warned.
+"With nearly 700 million people living in coastal areas and potential damage from sea level rise running into trillions of dollars by the end of this century, understanding the domino effect of Antarctic ice loss is of paramount importance," the study authors warn.

-This study once again highlights the risk of causing a catastrophic global disaster if humans fail to curb the rate of planetary warming through their own civilization.
+This study once again highlights the risk of a catastrophic global disaster if humans fail to curb the rate of planetary warming through their own civilization.

 Source: https://nld.com.vn/luc-dia-bi-de-bep-cua-trai-dat-dang-noi-len-196240820095312413.htm